Charles S. Cohen: Fashion

-Two top UK fashion labels, Savile Row tailor Richard James and luxury shoe manufacturer and retailer Harrys of London, were acquired in 2016 and 2017.
-Cohen has a majority stake and serves as chairman at Richard James, which recently celebrated its 25th Anniversary.
+Two UK fashion labels, Savile Row tailor Richard James and luxury shoe manufacturer and retailer Harrys of London, were acquired in 2016 and 2017.
+Cohen has a majority stake and serves as chairman at Richard James.
 Cohen, who serves as chairman, will facilitate the brands' international growth strategies, beginning with the recent Manhattan store openings on Park Avenue and East 57th Street.
-In 2018, Cohen acquired T Anthony, a 73-year-old luxury leather goods & luggage company renowned for servicing the globetrotting lifestyles in a luxurious but practical way.
-The stylish and durable line of luggage is the choice travel companion for members of the British Royal Family, the elite of Hollywood, American Presidents and VIPs from around the Globe.

 Leather goods and luggage

 In 2018, Cohen acquired T Anthony, a 73-year-old luxury leather goods & luggage company.

 Personal life

 Cohen has been married twice.
 He has four children from his two marriages.
 He is divorced from his first wife; they have two children, a daughter and a son who works at Cohen Brothers Realty Corp.
 In 2004, he married his second wife, Clodagh "Clo" Margaret Jacobs, a former marketing and publicity executive for fashion designer Jimmy Choo, in a Jewish ceremony at the St. Regis Hotel in Manhattan; they also have two children.
 The couple divides their time between homes in Manhattan and in suburban Connecticut.